tinacms/tina-cloud-starter/README.md

 🎉 Congratulations, your site is now live!

 You can test that everything is configured correctly by navigating to `[your deployment URL]/admin`, logging in to Tina Cloud, and making some edits.
-Your changes should be saved to your GitHub repository."
+Your changes should be saved to your GitHub repository.

 ### Netlify